 Signs You May Need Vicodin Addiction Treatment

-Vicodin use can rapidly escalate from misuse to addiction, yet it can be hard to recognize addiction, clinically designated as a type of opioid use disorder.
+Vicodin use can rapidly escalate from misuse to addiction, yet it can be hard to recognize the signs.
 Vicodin addiction is characterized by at least two of the following characteristics within a 12-month period:2

 - You take Vicodin in larger amounts or over a longer period of time than was intended when prescribed.